xycarto/qgis-tiles/README.md

 - An unstable example for consumption into a web clientusing Openlayers6 can be found [here](https://github.com/xycarto/qgis-tiles/tree/main/test) for NZTM.

 ## Upcoming Modifications

-- Input to automatically upload tile chaces as ZIP

 - More user friendly tooling